pytchlang/pytch-webapp/doc/source/developer/testing.rst

    ./node_modules/.bin/cypress open

-By default cypress looks for the server at ``localhost:3000``, which is where ``npm start`` listens.
+By default Cypress looks for the server at ``localhost:3000``, which is where ``npm start`` listens.